substation-beta/ssb_book/src/4_specification.md

 Depth of the room.
 Coordinates in range negative half of given depth until positive half of given depth are visible.
 Default value is 1000, that means, -500 until +500 are visible depths.

 ### View
 Viewer perspective.
 Can be ‘orthogonal’ or ‘perspective’.
-Default is ‘orthogonal’.
-In case of ‘perspective’, objects are nearing screen center with increasing negative depth and double size with increasing positive depth.
+Default is ‘perspective’.
+In case of ‘orthogonal’, objects are nearing screen center with increasing negative depth and double size with increasing positive depth.
 Depth 0 means original size.

-## MACRO section
+## MACROS section
-The MACRO section defines styles for use in following source blocks.
+The MACROS section defines styles for use in following source blocks.
 Styles can be understand as macros, because that they are: source content with an identify name.
 Format of styles is...
 name: content
 Name can be a chain of characters except (obviously) : (U+3A).
 Content just shouldn’t be empty, that’s all.

-## EVENT section
+## EVENTS section
-The EVENT section describes what to render at all.
+The EVENTS section describes what to render at all.
 Every source block tells the renderer: “when render what”.
 Format of source blocks is...

 `start-end|template|note|text`